cloudoi-kuku/aspnet-core-training/Module13-Building-Microservices/README.md

-# Module 13: Building Microservices with Azure
+# Module 13: Building Microservices with Azure AKS

 ## 🎯 Learning Objectives

 By the end of this module, you will be able to:

 - ✅ **Understand Microservices Architecture**: Learn what microservices are and when to use them
-- ✅ **Build Cloud-Native Services**: Create services designed for Azure Container Apps
+- ✅ **Build Cloud-Native Services**: Create services designed for Azure AKS
-- ✅ **Deploy to Azure Container Apps**: Deploy microservices without managing infrastructure
+- ✅ **Deploy to Azure AKS**: Deploy microservices using Terraform and Helm
-- ✅ **Implement Service Communication**: Use Azure Service Bus for messaging
+- ✅ **Implement Service Communication**: Use Redis and RabbitMQ for messaging
-- ✅ **Leverage Azure Services**: Use Azure SQL, Key Vault, and Application Insights
+- ✅ **Leverage Azure Services**: Use Azure AKS, Key Vault, and Application Insights
+- ✅ **Infrastructure as Code**: Use Terraform for Azure resource provisioning
+- ✅ **Container Orchestration**: Deploy with Kubernetes and Helm charts

 ## 📚 Module Overview